 This bucolic demeanour was unfortunately quite misplaced, which I realized when I arrived at Moose Creek.
 I wasn’t aware that Moose Creek existed when I arrived at its bank, but the roar and abundance of its hydrology quickly alerted me to this oversight.
 The creek was huge and entirely unfordable, which I didn’t realize because I’ve never attempted a creek ford that didn’t work before.
 In a hurry, I stepped into its flow – deep, really deep, even deeper – but perhaps not for long.
 In a split second decision, I went with the rugby approach and tried to hit the main channel with a little forward momentum hoping to plow right through to shallow waters beyond.
 Not so.
 Moose Creek plowed through me and introduced me to its downstream reach.

 It was at this point that I made my largest mistake.
-I had previously noticed a broken off log downstream with a branch sticking up from its end and an eddy behind it.
-I figured I could grab that branch and swing into the eddy, so I paddled a few strokes that way as I drifted downstream and reached for the branch.
-As I did, I discovered that the log wasn’t as broken off as I would have liked, but rather had a second trunk just below the surface which halted my swing into the eddy.
-I was pinned against the trunk with the log across my waist, my feet on the bottom and my head above the water, but not by a generous margin in the chest deep water.
+I had previously noticed a broken off log protruding from the downstream bank with a nice branch on the end and an eddy behind.
+I figured I could grab that branch and swing stylishly into the eddy, so I paddled a few strokes towards the butt of the log as I was swept downstream and reached for the branch.
+As I did, I discovered that the broken off tree actually had a second trunk just below the surface which halted my swing into the eddy.
+I was pinned against the trunk with the log across my waist and my feet on the bottom.
+My head above the water but not with the generous sort of margin you’re really hoping for in a circumstance like this.
+I only had a few inches of clearance and even that took a lot of strength to maintain.
 At this point I could have slid under the log, but going through strainers is generally considered poor style, so I shimmied outwards along the trunk until I was free off the end, and then paddled back to the shore.
 A dangerous but valuable lesson that fords don’t always work and wood can be more complex than it appears.
 The price for this lesson was fortunately modest: one trekking pole, bruises and scrapes.

 With newfound respect for creeks at flood stage, I reviewed the map and noticed at least three upcoming crossings likely to be at least as difficult.
 I was thankful I had my raft along, and started to wonder if completing the Bob Open was even possible this year without one.